 Preheat the oven to 400 degrees.

-Gently roll the edges of the dough in towards the center to form the crust’s rim.
+Gently fold the edges of the dough over to form the crust’s rim.
 Brush with a small amount of olive oil to help keep it in place.

 Carefully spread the cashew ricotta over the crust.
 You may need to use your hands to avoid tearing the fillo dough.